Provincial Violence Prevention eLearning Curriculum Refresh – Now Complete!

 Scenarios and Additional Content

-In the refreshed Provincial Violence Prevention (PVPC), all participants learn the same core skills, while having the opportunity to choose to practice those skills in scenarios that most closely apply to their role and workplace.
+In the refreshed Provincial Violence Prevention Curriculum (PVPC), all participants learn the same core skills, while having the opportunity to choose to practice those skills in scenarios that most closely apply to their role and workplace; there is additional content related to creating behavioural care plans for participants in occupations that create, update, or use them.
 Some participants also receive additional content.
 This course is designed for people in all healthcare workplaces, including hospitals and facilities, community and client homes, and long-term care.
+Indigenous Cultural Safety (ICS), Equity Diversity and Inclusivity (EDI), and Trauma Informed Practice (TIP) principles are introduced and woven throughout this course.

 Interested in what else SWITCH BC is working on?